stefan-b-jakobsson/x16-edit/printers/postscript/README.md

 up under "Local printers".
 When naming the printer, use a name that can be typed in PETSCII (for instance no underscores).
 Remember to mark the "Share This Printer" box.

 The address of the printer in X16 Edit will be "<Address_of_your_Pi>:631/printers/<Your_Printer_Name>

+### Troubleshooting Tips

+If the driver reported an error you need to fix the cause of that.

+The driver might, howver, report that "document was sent to printer" even though nothing is printed.
+Some troubleshooting tips for this situation:

+- Check that you entered the correct print server address, port and path in X16 Edit.
+- Verify that the print server is connected to WLAN.
+- Login to the print server and list the printer spool files by typing ```sudo ls -al /var/spool/cups```.
+Verify that a spool file was created after you printed the document.
+- Open the spool file by typing ```sudo nano /var/spool/cups/d00001-001```.
+Replace d000001-001 with the actual name of the spool file.
+Check that it looks like a valid PostScript file.
+- Copy the spool file to your home directory by typing ```sudo cp /var/spool/cups/<filename> ./``` and change its access rights with ```sudo chmod a+r <filename>```.
+Type ```ps2pdf <filename>``` to verify that GhostScript can convert the PostScript file.
+In case the last step fails, there is either a transmission error or a driver error resulting in an invalid PostScript file.
+You can try to open the resulting PDF file in a PDF viewer to verify that it looks as expected.